Your student—and what you invest in him or her—is important to you.

 To be considered for government aid you must complete the Free Application for Federal Student Aid (FAFSA).
 UB's FAFSA code is 002102

 What steps can my student take to ensure he or she has a job upon graduation?

 Your student's future career can be shaped now through strategic planning.
-We hope you'll encourage your student to stop by UB's Career and Professional Development Center, where students can identify a calling, carve out a career path, establish a personal brand, build a network and more.
+We hope you'll encourage your student to stop by UB's Career and Internship Center, where students can identify a calling, carve out a career path, establish a personal brand, build a network and more.